[Note: This interview was held backstage at the Opera House in Chicago

 I enjoy Goethe very much, perhaps even more than Manzoni who is supposed

-Writer.”
-I have sung Faust (of Gounod) and I will be singing the
+and I will be singing the Boito Mefistofele.

 In the Gounod, the only problem is an aesthetic one.
 Gounod was not

 as deep a thinker as Boito.
 Gounod was more of a precursor of things

 in Goethe as in the Boito opera.

 BD: Do you sing

 any operas in translation?

 GC: I prefer

 to sing operas in the original language.
 I was asked to sing a couple

 Russian operas in Italian, and I did, but I prefer the original.